rderfler/Curseball/README.md

 A video deminstrating the functionality can be found `SnackathonCurseball.mp4`

-I made this heavily relying on Rust and web assembly because I think they are cool and wanted to have some more experience working with them.
+I made this heavily relying on Rust and web assembly because I think they are cool and wanted to have some more experience working with them, and thought it would be a much more cursed way to create this.

 `index.html` is taken from the blaseball site for testing purposes